chrisfcarroll/Azure-VM-Run/README.md

 ```

 - First creates or confirms the Azure resources required:
-  - a resourceGroup named VMRun in Azure location uksouth
+  - a resourceGroup (default name VMRun) in Azure location uksouth
-  - a VM named DSVM
+  - a VM (default name DSVM)
     - with default size : NC6_PROMO
     - with default image : microsoft-dsvm:ubuntu-1804:1804
     -accepts the license for the image